 - (A) Monitoring Progress: - (1) At the end of each term attended, a student's academic progress will be evaluated based upon the standards listed above, regardless of whether the student is currently receiving or has received federal financial aid in the past.
-If he or she fails to meet any of the above requirements, he or she will receive electronic notification from the College.

-- (2) After the first term in which the requirements are not met, a student will be placed on financial aid warning for one subsequent term.
+If they fail to meet any of the above requirements, they will receive electronic notification from the College. - (2) After the first term in which the requirements are not met, a student will be placed on financial aid warning for one subsequent term.
 During the warning period, the student will continue to be eligible for federal financial aid.
-The College encourages the student to meet with an academic advisor to assist the student with his or her educational goals. - (3) After the second term in which the requirements are not met, a student will become ineligible for federal financial aid.
-In order to regain federal financial aid eligibility, a student will be required to pay for his or her classes out of pocket until he or she is able to reach the 67 percent completion rate and a cumulative 2.0 GPA. - (B) Appeal Process: - (1) If a student has unusual or mitigating circumstances that prevented a student from meeting the GPA, completion rate or maximum timeframe requirements, he or she may submit an appeal requesting to continue to receive federal financial aid.
+The College encourages the student to meet with an academic advisor to assist the student with their educational goals.

+- (3) After the second term in which the requirements are not met, a student will become ineligible for federal financial aid.
+In order to regain federal financial aid eligibility, a student will be required to pay for their classes out of pocket until they are able to reach the 67 percent completion rate and a cumulative 2.0 GPA. - (B) Appeal Process: - (1) If a student has unusual or mitigating circumstances that prevented a student from meeting the GPA, completion rate or maximum timeframe requirements, they may submit an appeal requesting to continue to receive federal financial aid.
 Mitigating circumstances must be documented and approved by the Financial Aid Appeals Committee.
 Mitigating circumstances that will be considered include: the death of a relative, an injury or illness of the student, or other special circumstances.
 The committee will evaluate whether the circumstances prevented the student from completing the SAP requirements and determine that the student will be successful in future terms.
 The appeal must be submitted within the term in which a student is applying for continued federal financial aid.
-A student may only submit two appeals during his or her time at Stark State College.
+A student may only submit two appeals during their time at Stark State College.
 Rare exceptions will be made to this policy. - (1) If federal financial aid is reinstated as a result of the appeals process, a student is placed on probation for one term.
 During the probationary period, a student must successfully complete all registered courses and achieve a 2.0 term grade point average.
 After one semester, if the student meets the probation requirements, the student will be placed on an academic plan and must continue to complete all registered courses and maintain a term 2.0 GPA.
-As long as a student is meeting the requirements of the academic plan, he or she will continue to receive aid.
-Once a student is at a 67 percent completion rate for all attempted courses and a 2.0 grade point average, he or she will go back to good standing.
+As long as a student is meeting the requirements of the academic plan, they will continue to receive aid.
+Once a student is at a 67 percent completion rate for all attempted courses and a 2.0 grade point average, they will go back to good standing.